backdrop-contrib/nicemessages/README.txt

 ============

 1) Copy nicemessages to your sites/all/modules or sites/$sitename/modules.
-2) Copy jgrowl jquery plugin to sites/all/libraries (link above)
+2) Download/copy jQuery jGrowl plugin (http://stanlemon.net/projects/jgrowl.html) to sites/all/libraries.
 3) Enable module at admin/modules.

 Settings